ilovedogs3003/ilovedogs3003.github.io/_projects/1_project.md

 The following is a perfect example of what <b>not to do</b>.
 You should not run a series of regression models <b>without checking assumptions</b> or properly understanding the distribution of your data and how that may <i>influence</i> or <b>bias</b> the outcomes

 <h5><b> The Following is a Bivariate Regression:</b></h5>
 In this specific analysis, I am trying to see the baseline relationship between end of year math scores and treatment (i.e., whether the student had a Teach for America teacher).
-At a baseline, a less knowledgeable social scientist *may* feel compelled to tell you that--although the results are not significant--they indicate the potential of fruitful results.
+At a baseline, a less knowledgeable social scientist <i>may</i> feel compelled to tell you that--although the results are not significant--they indicate the potential of fruitful results.
 Significance not withstanding, those who received treatment scored **1.38 points higher, on average, on their end of year math scores**.

 However, a closer inspection at the R-squared reveals a model that explains less than .1% of the variation within the data.
 Similarly, the F-statistic--an indicator of model strength--being relatively low highlights the inefficacy of this being a sufficient analysis.